mattcossins-arm/Arm-Developer-Labs-Staging/docs/Research/Short-term-Research-Projects/Machine-Learning-on-AWS-Graviton.md

 ## Description

-This project investigates the deployment and optimization of Vision Transformer (ViT) models on Arm-based AWS Graviton instances, leveraging CPU-only execution for cost-effective and scalable inference.
+This project investigates the deployment and optimization of Vision Transformer (ViT) models on Arm-based instances, leveraging CPU-only execution for cost-effective and scalable inference.
 Vision Transformers, though typically run on GPUs, are increasingly required to operate in resource-constrained environments or as part of serverless and CPU-bound cloud services.

-The aim of this project is to port, benchmark, and optimize a pre-trained ViT model (e.g., OpenSora) on Graviton3-based instances.
+The aim of this project is to port, benchmark, and optimize a pre-trained ViT model (e.g., OpenSora) on Arm-based instances.
 Students will explore efficiency techniques such as  INT8 quantization, refactoring of expensive operations, and memory-efficient transformer kernels, and compare results with x86-based instances.
 Deliverables include a reproducable inference pipeline and a technical report outlining bottlenecks and optimization strategies.

 ## Hardware, Software and Skills Requirements